Roger Ailes, who built Fox News into a powerhouse, dies at 77

 Roger Ailes, who transformed cable news and then American politics by building Fox News into a ratings powerhouse, died Thursday.
 He was 77.

 The death was announced by his family and reported on Fox News Channel.
+There was no immediate information on a cause of death.

 "I am profoundly sad and heartbroken to report that my husband, Roger Ailes, passed away this morning," his wife, Elizabeth, said in a statement.
 "Roger was a loving husband to me, to his son Zachary, and a loyal friend to many.
 He was also a patriot, profoundly grateful to live in a country that gave him so much opportunity to work hard, to rise -- and to give back."

+Sean Hannity, a prime time host and longtime face of the network, said on Twitter: "Today America lost one of its great patriotic warriors."

-Ailes started Fox News almost from scratch in 1996 and built it into not just a cable news ratings leader but a profound influence on the right wing of American politics.
+Ailes started Fox News almost from scratch in 1996.
+With its slogan "Fair & Balanced," the network grew into not just the cable news ratings leader but a profound influence on the right wing of American politics.

 Ailes was arguably the most powerful man in media when he suddenly lost his job last summer.
 Gretchen Carlson, a former Fox anchor, sued him for sexual harassment, and other women came forward to support her claims.
-Ailes resigned July 21.
+Carlson settled with 21st Century Fox, the network's parent company, for $20 million.

+Carlson said there had been at least six instances when Ailes talked about her body, intimidated her or used demeaning language.
+At least six other women, including former Fox News star Megyn Kelly, came forward to accuse Ailes, who denied wrongdoing.

+His departure was only the beginning of a troubled period for the network.
+Bill O'Reilly, its pugnacious prime time star, was forced out in April after The New York Times reported that Fox News had paid $13 million to settle claims from five women of inappropriate behavior.

 Long before Fox News, Ailes was a Republican operative who saw long before most what television could do for the party.